Skip to main content

 Recommended Videos

 Evolution is out of your control.
-However, just like humans can get used to working overnight shifts, it’s possible to train your cat to be less nocturnal.
+However, just like humans can get used to working overnight shifts, it’s possible to train your cat to stay awake during the day and catch her z’s when you do.
 Here are some expert-backed tips on how to get your cat to sleep at night.

 orange cat in a white fleece bed